walkingriver/walkingriver.github.io/_posts/2020-02-17-ionic-react-5.md

 I am not the only one who has been struggling with Icon changes since v5 was released.
 There were a lot of people on Twitter sharing similar frustrations.
 From what I have seen, though, this has really been the only roadblock with the upgrade.

+If you are interested in the complete set of changes I made to the project, you can review the [Pull Request](https://github.com/walkingriver/bravo-react/pull/3/files).

 # What is Next?
 Now that the upgrade to Ionic v5 is complete, here are some of the things that still need to be done to complete this project:
 - Finishing the Instructions Page